systemd/systemd/docs/USER_RECORD.md

 home directory remains in unclean state if the storage device is removed from the system by the user).

-`accessMode` → The access mode currently in effect for the home directory iself.
+`accessMode` → The access mode currently in effect for the home directory itself.

 `fileSystemType` → The file system type backing the home directory: a short string, such as "btrfs", "ext4", "xfs".